 - Covered with cheese and broiled to make crispy little toasts;

-- And crispbread pizza!
-Top your crispbread with a few favorite ingredients and a sprinkling of cheese and pop it into the oven to heat.
+- Crispbread pizza!
+Top your knäckebröd with a few favorite ingredients and a sprinkling of cheese and pop it into a 350 degree oven to heat through.
 Ingenious!

 Ready to try this Rye and Oat Crispbread for yourself?
 Please do and let me know how it goes in the comments below.
 Honestly, there is something very meditative and satisfying about making crispbread at home.
 I hope you enjoy the process of baking it (and eating it) as much as I do.